 Chomp's area of effect is large enough to allow it to hit an entire Minion wave, although its short range makes retaliation easy for opponents.
 In fact, one should always be very mindful of their surroundings when using Chomp at any time.

 - Mana: 50

 - Cooldown: 14 seconds

 Release a wave of dread that deals 85 (+4% per level) damage to enemies hit.
-Dread erupts 0.75 seconds after reaching the end of its path, dealing 175 (+4% per level) damage and Slowing enemies in the area by 25% for 2 seconds.
+Dread erupts 0.75 seconds after reaching the end of its path, dealing 175 (+4% per level) damage.
+Enemies hit by Dread's wave or eruption are Slowed by 25% for 2 seconds.

 Dread is Orphea's filler Ability.
 Its long range allows it to be lobbed at immobile enemy Heroes and Minions alike safely and to good effect.
 Since Dread's eruption effect has a short delay, it can be avoided by opponents.
 As such, you should see to aim slightly ahead so as to force them to take the hit or fall back and risk being hit by your other Abilities.